-India-Pakistan conflict: Defence ministry, MEA to hold media briefing at 10.30 am

-The suspension of civilian flights at 32 airports in northern and central India was extended till May 15.
+India-Pakistan conflict: Omar Abdullah says explosions heard in Srinagar hours after ceasefire

+Earlier on Saturday, New Delhi and Islamabad had agreed that all firing on land, air and sea will stop.

-Tensions continue to escalate between India and Pakistan.
-The Indian military on Wednesday carried out strikes – codenamed Operation Sindoor – on what it claimed were terrorist camps in Pakistan and Pakistan-occupied Kashmir in response to the Pahalgam terror attack.
+Tensions between India and Pakistan have escalated since the Indian military on Wednesday carried out strikes – codenamed Operation Sindoor – on what it claimed were terrorist camps in Pakistan and Pakistan-occupied Kashmir in response to the Pahalgam terror attack.

 The Pakistan Army has retaliated by repeatedly shelling Indian villages along the Line of Control in Jammu and Kashmir.
 Several civilians have been killed in the firing.

 On Thursday, the Indian armed forces said they had neutralised attempts by Pakistan to use drones and missiles to target military installations in 15 towns and cities on Wednesday night.
-That evening, the Pakistani military launched several attacks using drones and other munitions along India’s entire western border, said the Indian Army.
+That evening, India said it had repulsed several attacks using drones and other munitions along the western border.

-The drone attacks were effectively repulsed and a befitting reply was given to the ceasefire violations, the Indian Army said.

-The drone and missile attacks by Pakistan has triggered precautionary blackouts in cities in northern and western India.

 Live updates